greenelab/deep-review/sections/06_discussion.md

 (audio or text) [@tag:Ngiam2011].
 Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn a joint probability distribution from inputs.
-They can be pre-trained in unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
-When labels are available, convolutional neural networks (CNN) are ubiquitously used, since they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].
+They can be pre-trained in an unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
+When labels are available, convolutional neural networks (CNN) are ubiquitously used since they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].
 Jha et al. [@tag:Jha2017_integrative_models] showed that an integrated training